-This roasted vegetable detox bowl is a quick and delicious meal.
+This roasted vegetable nourish bowl is a quick and delicious meal.
 Packed with fresh and roasted vegetables, leafy greens, and healthy nourishing fats, not only will this power bowl fill you up, but also delight your taste buds.

 Although we’re wrapping up the third week of the new year, it’s still the beginning of the year in my books — a time for new beginnings and big changes, right?
 While any time of the year is a great time to set new goals and start working towards them, January is just a great month to do so.

 Every January, I would make a long list of promises or resolutions, “this year, I will……and…and…and….and” — you get the idea.
 The list was so long I would forget it by the second week of the year.
 Then, a few years ago, I decided to try something different.
 Instead of making a list of things I “should” be doing, I decided to dedicate a phrase or mantra to the year ahead.
 For example, last year’s phrase or motto was “Become the best version of myself.”
 The year before, when I became a certified yoga teacher, my goto phrase was “Do more yoga.”
 I felt like that one motto would guide me and lead to actions and give me an overarching goal to work towards.
 Did it work?
 Yes!!
 I still have a ton of work to do and goals to achieve, but I’ve done more in the last year than I ever imagined I could.
 I found this to be a much better than any other technique I’ve ever tried before.

 So what’s my phrase for this year?
 It’s one of my favorite quotes by Susan Jeffers (and the title of her book): “Feel the fear, and do it anyway.”
 As a new business owner, I want to embrace this way of thinking this year.
 I’ve been guilty (many times) of allowing my fears to hold me back, but this year I want to make an effort to recognize in myself 1) when I’m acting out of fear and 2) take action despite of the fear I’m feeling.